Tic Disorders and Tourette Syndrome

 In 3-4% of school age children, symptoms of either motor or vocal tics will last more than a year (Leckman et al., 2001).
 These children would be considered to have a chronic tic disorder.
 Children with both vocal and motor tics that persist for more than 1 year generally meet criteria for Tourette syndrome.

 If you suspect that your child has tics or Tourette's, then take your child to a family doctor or paediatrician.
 The doctor can do a closer examination, and then recommend other services if necessary.

 Although in the past it was believed that Tourette Syndrome was lifelong, newer evidence suggests that the symptoms are worst around at age 10-12, and that symptoms improve over adolescence (Leckman et al., Pediatrics, 1998).

-Patients with Tourette's syndrome may have other conditions as well, and it is often these other conditions that cause the main challenges than simply the tics.
+Patients with Tourette's syndrome may have other conditions as well, and it is often these other conditions that cause the main challenges than simply the tics, such as:

 Problems with anger or rage

-- Does the person get easily stuck on certain ideas or activities, to the point where the person can have arguments with others
+Problems getting stuck on certain ideas or activities, to the point where it causes problems, e.g. arguments with others.

 There are many ways you can help someone with tics and Tourette's.